What is Chemotherapy?

 The main difference between chemotherapy and other modes of treatment is that chemotherapy is systemic.
 This means that the impact of the drugs has an effect on the entire body, through all the systems.

-The drugs have three main mechanisms of function:
+The drugs have three main mechanisms of function for chemotherapy treatment:

-- APOPTOSIS: Some of the drugs used in chemotherapy work by triggering a special cell function called apoptosis.
+APOPTOSIS: Some of the drugs used in chemotherapy work by triggering a special cell function called apoptosis.
 Every cell has the innate ability to self-destruct once its function is over.
-When the chemo drugs trigger this action, the cancer cells undergo self-destruction and reduce greatly in number.
+When the chemotherapy drugs trigger this action, the cancer cells undergo self-destruction and reduce greatly in number.

-- STARVATION: some chemo drugs work by restricting or even completely cutting off the cells’ nutritional sources.
+STARVATION: Some chemotherapy drugs work by restricting or even completely cutting off the cells’ nutritional sources.
 Eventually, the cancer cells perish and die.

-- IMPAIR MITOSIS: mitosis is a normal cell function which involves the cells splitting into two with duplicate DNA’s.
+IMPAIR MITOSIS: Mitosis is a normal cell function which involves the cells splitting into two with duplicate DNA’s.
 This is different from the cell division that involves genetic traits as it is simply a form of duplication.
-The chemo drugs have a capacity to disrupt the process of mitosis and prevent the cancer cells from dividing.
+The chemotherapy drugs have a capacity to disrupt the process of mitosis and prevent the cancer cells from dividing.
 This interruption is at the DNA splitting stage.

-Also, since the chemo cells impair mitosis, they have an effect on blood cells.
+Also, since the chemotherapy impairs cell mitosis, they have an effect on blood cells.
 This is because the blood cells are rapidly undergoing mitosis even at a normal state.

-What are some of the common cancers of the blood?
+What are some of the common cancers of the blood that require Chemotherapy?

-- Multiple myeloma: cancer of the blood plasma cells.
+Multiple Myelomas: Cancer of the blood plasma cells.

-How are chemo drugs introduced into the bloodstream?
+How are chemotherapy drugs introduced into the bloodstream?

-The common routes of administration of chemo drugs for blood cancers are:
+The common routes of administration of chemotherapy drugs for blood cancers are:

-- ORAL ROUTE: the drugs may be consumed as tablets or pills.
+ORAL ROUTE: Chemotherapy drugs may be consumed as tablets or pills.
 This is only advised if the patient is deemed fit enough.
 They are also kept under regular check to ensure the proper functioning of the drug.

 Coated capsules may be given for a slow releasing drug.

-Sublingual tablets are small soluble tablets that can be placed under the tongue so that they get absorbed directly into the bloodstream.
+Sublingual tablets are small soluble tablets that can be placed under the tongue so that the chemotherapy drugs get absorbed directly into the bloodstream.

-- Angio-catheter: a temporary catheter until the drug is administered.
+a.
+Angio-catheter: A temporary catheter until the drug is administered.

-- PICC lines: these are long plastic catheters that may be placed for a longer duration.
-It could be used for in-patient treatment or at-home infusions.
+b.
+PICC lines: These are long plastic catheters that may be placed for a longer duration.
+It could be used for in-patient treatment or at-home infusions of chemotherapy drugs.
 Fluoroscopy X-rays are done to confirm if the catheter is placed in the right position.

-- Tunnelled catheters: these are catheters placed subcutaneous, at the chest, and inserted into the superior vena cava.
+c.
+Tunneled Catheters: These are catheters placed subcutaneous, at the chest, and inserted into the superior vena cava.
 They have multiple lumens or entry points.
-They can be left in the patient’s body for months to years with the low risk of infection.
+They can be left in the patient’s body for months to years with a low risk of infection.
 Regular changing of dressings is necessary.
 It is used in extensive therapies like bone marrow transplants.

-- Non-tunnelled catheters: these are directly entered into the jugular or subclavian vein to reach the superior vena cava.
-They are done for emergency or short-term treatments.
+d.
+Non-tunneled Catheters: These are directly entered into the jugular or subclavian vein to reach the superior vena cava.
+They are done for emergency or short-term chemotherapy treatments.
 Infections can spread faster and regular dressings are needed.

-- Port-a-cath: this is a more permanent device.
+e.
+Port-a-cath: This is a more permanent device.
 It can be left unchanged for 3-5 years.
 It is inserted directly into the superior vena cava in the right atrium of the heart.

 Possible side effects of chemotherapy:

-- Nausea and vomiting: almost 65 to 70 % of patients face this problem.
+2. Nausea and vomiting: Almost 65 to 70 % of the patients undergoing chemotherapy face this problem.
 Anti-emetics (drugs which prevent vomiting) help to reduce and prevent its re-occurrence when the chemotherapy is completed.

-- Low white blood cell count: due to chemotherapy drugs, the number of white blood cells is depleted.
+3. Low white blood cell count: Due to chemotherapy drugs, the number of white blood cells is depleted.
 This condition is called neutropenia.
 This makes the patient more susceptible to infections.
 The patient must take utmost care to protect himself from infections by maintaining proper hygiene and cleanliness.

-- Low platelet count: this condition is known as thrombocytopenia.
+4. Low platelet count: This condition is known as thrombocytopenia.
 It is a condition in which the patient has reduced platelets due to destruction by the chemotherapeutic agents.
 This leads to easy bleeding and bruising.
 This is especially seen when the patient has bleeding gums and small cuts even by razors.
 The patient needs to take care to not cause any open wounds that might bleed.

-- Low red blood cell count: this is known as anaemia.
+5. Low red blood cell count: This is known as anemia.
 Red blood cells carry oxygen to the body.
 They are rapidly destroyed in the presence of chemo drugs.
 This reduces the overall oxygen supply to the body and makes the patient dizzy, tired and breathless.
 The patient is usually advised to take foods rich in iron along with iron supplements and erythropoietin.

-- Mucositis: this is the inflammation of mucous membranes.
+6. Mucositis: This is the inflammation of mucous membranes which is a common adverse effect of chemotherapy.
 It could affect the mucous membrane of any part of the body.
 It usually manifests orally as a burning sensation with blisters, redness, and ulcerations.
 Drugs may be prescribed for the reduction of inflammation.

-- Appetite loss: chemotherapy and cancer itself can reduce one’s appetite and metabolism.
+7. Appetite loss: Chemotherapy and cancer can reduce one’s appetite and metabolism.
 Patients are asked to eat smaller frequent meals and drink fluids through a straw.
 Patients who are incapable to physically feed on their own are fed through a nasogastric tube to maintain nutrition supply.

-- Effect on pregnancy and fertility: the patient temporarily loses libido.
-Many chemotherapy drugs cause deformities in the foetus.
+8. Effect on pregnancy and fertility: The patient temporarily loses libido.
+Many chemotherapy drugs cause deformities in the fetus.
 Patients are advised to avoid pregnancy during chemotherapy.
 It can also reduce the fertility in both men and women.

-- Cognitive and mental health problems: patients have previously reported short-term memory, reduced attention span, reduced capacity to multitask, depression and mood swings.
+9. Cognitive and mental health problems: Patients have previously reported short-term memory, reduced attention span, reduced capacity to multitask, depression and mood swings with certain chemotherapy drugs.